Susanna Huckstep

-Susanna Huckstep (born 10 June 1969 in Trieste) is the winner of the 45th edition of Miss Italia.
+Susanna Huckstep (born 10 June 1969 in Trieste) is an Italian beauty pageant titleholder who the winner of the 45th edition of Miss Italia.
 She won the crown on 2 September 1984.

-Biography
+She represented Italy at Miss Universe 1986 but Unplaced.

-Born in Trieste, in 1992 she was testimonial of Pierre Cardin and agree the campaign against anorexia nervosa, and testimonial Gardaland in 2003.
+In 1992 she was testimonial of Pierre Cardin and agree the campaign against anorexia nervosa, and testimonial Gardaland in 2003.

 She married the Neapolitan manager Pietro Savarese, and they have a son, Augusto.